 Follow the 70-20-10 rule in managing your monthly income, in which 70% goes to your monthly living expenses, 20% goes to your savings, and 10% goes to debt payments and to the Ultimate Source of these blessings.

 From the 20% (money to save), you may divide it into 3: 10% for your retirement fund (investment), 5% for emergency fund, and the other 5% for your recreational fund.

 A structured way of spending, saving and investing your money will flush your stress away.

 You will feel the fun and thrill of saving and investing because it gives you financial freedom and independence.
 It gives you the opportunity to enjoy life while you keep and grow the other portion of your income for future use.

 P.S.1.
 If you are blessed by this post, share the blessing also to your loved ones and friends by sharing this post to them.

 P.S.2.
-I am inviting you to visit and like our Facebook Page www.facebook.com/isavenvestify
+I am inviting you to join us in our Facebook Page www.facebook.com/group/isavenvestify

 P.S.3.
 If you also want to learn how to invest in the stock market, get your FREE ebook that teaches how by filling in the form below